Soro82/fantasy-football-quiz/README.md

 ### Color Scheme

 * I chose `rgb(164, 152, 237)` for the background color because the color people associate most with Fantasy Football is purple.
-* I google the official colors of the Fantasy Football website but the purple they use `(rgb(56,0,60)`) was too dark to see the features on my quiz.
+* I googled the official colors of the Fantasy Football website but the purple they use `(rgb(56,0,60)`) was too dark to see the features on my quiz.
 They use it for banners on the website.
 * They also use a light blue color `rgb(4,245,255)` but this was too bright for my quiz.
 I used a similar light blue (aqua) for the message background in the Results area.
 * I used `rgb(53, 124, 216)` and `rgb(19, 251, 19)` for the "Easy" and "Hard" buttons to make them stand out on the screen and they look good against the background color.
 * I chose green and red for correct and incorrect answers as these are known worldwide as positive and negative respectively.